Treaty of Fort Laramie (1851): Background

-Although many European and European-American migrants to western North America had previously passed through the Great Plains on the Oregon and Santa Fe Trails, the California gold rush beginning in 1848 greatly increased traffic.
+Although many European and European-American migrants to western North America had previously passed through the Great Plains on the Oregon and Santa Fe Trails, the California gold rush, beginning in 1848, resulted in a much larger flow of settlers.
 The next year, both Thomas Fitzpatrick (agent of Upper Platte and Arkansas) and David D. Mitchell (superintendent at Saint Louis) recommended a council with the tribes to prevent a conflict.
-The United States government undertook negotiations with the Plains Tribes living between the Arkansas and Missouri rivers to ensure protected right-of-way for the migrants.
-The Congress had appropriated one hundred thousand dollars to the assembly, endorsed by Luke Lea (the Commissioner of Indian Affairs).
+The United States government negotiated with the Plains Tribes living between the Arkansas and Missouri rivers seeking to ensure protected right-of-way for the settlers.
+Congress had appropriated one hundred thousand dollars to the assembly, endorsed by Luke Lea (the Commissioner of Indian Affairs).

 The treaty was negotiated and signed at the mouth of Horse Creek, 30 miles downriver from Fort Laramie, because the area around Fort Laramie lacked food for the horses.
-Many natives have referred to the treaty as the Horse Creek Treaty.
-Representatives from the Lakota Sioux (Red Fish, Lone Horn), Cheyenne, Assiniboine, Gros Ventre, Mandan, Arikara, Hidatsa, Shoshone, Crow (Big Robber, Sits-on-Edge-of Fortification), and Arapaho took part in the treaty discussions.
+Indigenous lore describe the treaty as the Horse Creek Treaty.
+Representatives from the Lakota Sioux (Red Fish, Lone Horn), Cheyenne, Assiniboine, Gros Ventre, Mandan, Arikara, Hidatsa, Shoshone, Crow (Big Robber, Sits-on-Edge-of Fortification), and Arapaho took part in the negotiations.

 The United States Senate ratified the treaty, adding Article 5 which adjusted compensation from fifty to ten years.
 All tribes, with the exception of the Crow, accepted.
 Several tribes never received the commodities promised as payments.

-The Treaty Territory
+Treaty territory

-The Lakota Sioux received exclusive treaty rights to the Black Hills (present South Dakota), to the consternation of the Cheyenne and the Arapaho. "... the Sioux were given rights to the Black Hills and other country that the Northern Cheyennes claimed.
+The Lakota Sioux received exclusive treaty rights to the Black Hills (now in South Dakota), to the consternation of the Cheyenne and the Arapaho. "... the Sioux were given rights to the Black Hills and other country that the Northern Cheyennes claimed.
 Their home country was the Black Hills," declared a Cheyenne historian in 1967.
 Arapaho chief Black Coal complained in 1875: "I have never got anything yet for my land [the Black Hills].
 It is part mine, and part the Sioux...
 In the first place, they came from the Missouri River and reached this place, and now they have got up this far, and they claim all this land."

-The Cheyenne and Arapaho, the southernmost of the treaty tribes, held an area southward of the North Platte in common (mainly in present Wyoming and Colorado).
+The Cheyenne and Arapaho, the southernmost of the treaty tribes, held an area southward of the North Platte in common (now mainly in Wyoming and Colorado).

-The Crow treaty territory (in present Montana and Wyoming) included the area westward from Powder River.
+The Crow treaty territory (now in Montana and Wyoming) included the area westward from Powder River.
 Little Bighorn River ran through the center of the Crow domain.